LifeCycles Fruit Tree Project

 Thanks to hundreds of volunteers and a couple of ladders, the Fruit Tree Project harvests apples, cherries, pears, and other fruit from privately owned trees that would otherwise go to waste.
 We then share the harvest among homeowners, volunteers, food banks, and community organizations within Victoria.
 A unique aspect of this project is that a portion of the harvest is set aside to make value-added products that help defray our costs.

-Last season our fantastic volunteers and tree owners made it possible for us to collect and redistribute over 39,000 lbs of fruit that would have otherwise gone to waste.
+This past season our fantastic volunteers and tree owners made it possible for us to collect and redistribute over 30,000 lbs of fruit that would have otherwise gone to waste.

 PLEASE NOTE: We do our very best to accommodate and meet everyone's needs but are not always able to pick every single tree.
 We will call homeowners to confirm our arrival time if and when a picking team has been arranged to pick your fruit.
 Thank you for your patience and support for this important and innovative project!